Updating Yandex StoreDoc cluster settings

 -

-See the description of the CLI command for moving a cluster:
+View the description of the CLI command for moving a cluster:

 yc managed-mongodb cluster move --help -

-Specify the destination folder in that command:
+Specify the destination folder in the cluster move command:

 yc managed-mongodb cluster move <cluster_name_or_ID> \ --destination-folder-name=<destination_folder_name>You can get the cluster ID with the list of clusters in the folder.